 - Stem cell transplant.
 This may be an option to slow or halt the progression of adrenoleukodystrophy in children if ALD is diagnosed and treated early.
 Stem cells may be taken from bone marrow through bone marrow transplant.

 - Adrenal insufficiency treatment.
 Many people who have ALD develop adrenal insufficiency and need to have regular adrenal gland testing.
 Adrenal insufficiency can be treated effectively with steroids (corticosteroid replacement therapy).

 - Medications.
 Your doctor may prescribe medications to help relieve symptoms, including stiffness and seizures.

 - Physical therapy.
 Physical therapy may help relieve muscle spasms and reduce muscle rigidity.
-Your doctor will recommend wheelchairs and other mobility devices if needed.
+Your doctor may recommend wheelchairs and other mobility devices if needed.

 Adrenoleukodystrophy care at Mayo Clinic

-- NINDS Adrenoleukodystrophy information page.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/adrenoleukodystrophy/adrenoleukodystrophy.htm.
-Accessed Oct.
-11, 2014.
+- Adrenoleukodystrophy information page.
+National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/Disorders/All-Disorders/Adrenoleukodystrophy-Information-Page.
+Accessed Sept.
+26, 2017.

 - National Library of Medicine.
 X-linked adrenoleukodystrophy.
 Genetics Home Reference. https://ghr.nlm.nih.gov/condition/x-linked-adrenoleukodystrophy.
 Accessed Sept.
 26, 2017.